NoCtrlZ/blockchain-reseach-and-development/README.md

 ### 📡p2p
 Development about p2p client including syncing method with other nodes.
 Creating Json server which is used as endpoint by user from scratch.
 ### 🚀integration
 Integration result of research and development.
 This behaves as actual blockchain which proofs the ownership of digital contents.
-So cool
+So cool!
+### 🛸lamport-sig
+Development about lamport signature which has tolerance for quantum computer.
+Generating private key and signing transaction.
 ## Test
 ```
 $ makers ts